 The council sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
-This specific reserve, also referred as Earmarked reserve, are part of the council's General Fund balances.
 Reserves are created by appropriating amounts out of the General Fund balance in the Movement in Reserves Statement.
 When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the surplus or deficit on the provision of services in the Comprehensive Income and Expenditure Statement.